TheDrone7/Wumpi/README.md

   $ npm run build
   $ npm run dev
   ```
+  ALSO, change `NODE_ENV` from `production` to `development` in your `.env` file,
-  and this will enable hot module reload, so you don't have to restart your bot every time you make change some part in the bot.
+  this will enable hot module reload, so you don't have to restart your bot every time you make change some part in the bot.